TannerByrd/TannerByrdGitHubNotes/Lab6/readme.md

 parameters - result of search, the parameters are important for a websites server, and are usually at the end of a domain and can look like clear letters or words but in a lot of cases they look random with different numbers and letters.

 # Conclusion

+The truth is you need to know what your doing in life, so why shouldnt that same mentality be applied to the online world that so many people almost require to have in their life.